paradigmn/ultrastar_pitch/README.md

 v0.60 - switching from average to median pitch evaluation, changed license
 v0.6x - improved model accuracy and prediction speed
 v0.64 - switched from scipy.io to wave library to load audio
+v0.70 - use statistical distribution to improve the prediction

 ### todo
-* define labeling functions to sort out mislabeled data
-* use statistical distribution and markov chains to evaluate the prediction
 * improve exception handling
 * change from fft algorithm to wavelet transformation to get a better overall frequency resolution
 * implement GUI for easier access